20% off €30

 Snack – Scoop of cottage cheese on rye bread

-Lunch – If you’re eating out, choose bean burgers with mozzarella cheese and sweet potato fries
+Lunch – If you’re eating out, choose a bean burger with mozzarella cheese and sweet potato fries

 Dinner – Veggie bean fajitas with guacamole and sour cream